-And here there was a great commentary from Motely Fool that said the truth of the matter is that over time the vast majority, approximately 80% of mutual funds underperformed the overall stock market.
+There was a great commentary from Motely Fool that said, the truth of the matter is that over time the vast majority, approximately 80% of mutual funds underperformed the overall stock market.
 So, why would go anywhere else outside the index?

 There is the sales charges, the 12b-1 fees, management fees, fund expenses, transactions costs and there’s a giant additional cost all of the more pernicious says John Bogle by being invisible.

 I am referring to the hidden cost of portfolio turnover estimated at a full 1% a year.
 With that means is sometimes someone who is managing that fund leaves, resigns and someone else takes over and then there’s a turnover cost.

 All these things put together, you can see how they can eat away and erode your funds that are sitting in there that are that are supposed to be building up for your retirement.